github/opensource.guide/_articles/nl/legal.md

   </p>
 </aside>

-## Which open source license is appropriate for my project?
+## Welke open source-licentie is geschikt voor mijn project?

 If you're starting from a blank slate, it's hard to go wrong with the [MIT License](https://choosealicense.com/licenses/mit/).
 It's short, very easy to understand, and allows anyone to do anything so long as they keep a copy of the license, including your copyright notice.
 You'll be able to release the project under a different license if you ever need to.